Set up your first SSH keys

 Turn off password authentication

-With SSH key authentication configured and tested, you can disable password authentication for SSH all together to prevent brute-forcing.
+With SSH key authentication configured and tested, you can disable password authentication for SSH altogether to prevent brute-forcing.
 When logged in to your cloud server.

 1. Open the SSH configuration file with the following command.